nybble41/dyndns53/README.md

 1. Sign into AWS and navigate to the Lambda Console.
 1. Click "Create Lambda Function", and "Skip" selecting a blueprint.
 1. Give your function a name (I used `dyndns53_lambda`) and set the runtime to Python 3.8.
-1. Paste the contents of `dyndns53.py` into the "Lambda function code" box, making sure you have updated your `conf` appropriately.
+1. Paste the contents of `dyndns53.py` into the "Lambda function code" box.
 1. Select the execution role you created above in the "Role" drop-down list; leave "Handler" as `lambda_function.lambda_handler`.
 1. Under "Advanced settings", you may wish to increase the timeout from 3 s to 10 s.
 Calls from Lambda to other AWS services can sometimes be slow.
 1. Click "Next", review, then click "Create Function."
+1. Create a new file named `dyndns53_conf.py` in the "Lambda function code source" editor and paste the contents of `dyndns53_conf.py` into the "Lambda function code" box, making sure you have updated your `conf` appropriately.
+1. Save both source files and click "Deploy".

 #### Test your Lambda funciton (optional)